 Frontier monitors the application of this framework, to ensure that it has been firmly embedded into Frontier's culture.
 We have communicated to colleagues across the firm the importance of giving explicit consideration to these issues when doing business.
-Our commitment to human right principles will be explicitly embodied within our general terms of business.
 We are in the process of strengthening our guidance for managers and senior members of staff on our commitment to the UNGC principles.